Daniel-Rud/fgwqsr/README.md

 We also provide in this package functions to run BGWQSR models using the runjags package.
-The `bgwqsr()` function takes a model formulation similar to that in `fgwqsr()`, also utilizing the special characters “$|$”, “$/$”, and “i.”.
+The `bgwqsr()` function takes a model formulation similar to that in `fgwqsr()`, also utilizing the special characters `|`, `/`, and `i.`.
 Fitting the BGWQSR model using runjags allows us to leverage the “parallel” method in runjags that allows us to fit independent mcmc chains on multiple cores, speeding up fitting time.
 The `bgwqsr()` function takes several arguments: